-This is not a problem with bin-style composters, since the bins are open-bottomed and do not need any support.
+This is not a problem with bin-style composters since the bins are open-bottomed and do not need support.

-Smaller versions are easier to turn that is why, the majority of tumbler-style composters have a capacity of 9.5 cubic feet or less.
-This is because a larger drum is more difficult to spin when it is fully loaded.
-There are, however, larger capacity spinning composters available that use mechanical assistance (such as a rod and gear system) to turn the drum.
+Smaller versions are easier to turn, which is why most tumbler-style composters have a capacity of 9.5 cubic feet or less.
+This is because a larger drum is more difficult to spin when fully loaded.
+There are.
+However, larger capacity spinning composters available that use mechanical assistance (such as a rod and gear system) to turn the drum.

 Possible moisture issues

 With a tumbler, you must maintain an appropriate material balance to avoid the compost from becoming soggy.
-This is disadvantageous when compared to a conventional compost pile wherein any extra moisture will simply drain out of the bottom of the pile and soak into the ground.
+This is disadvantageous compared to a conventional compost pile, wherein any extra moisture will simply drain out of the bottom of the pile and soak into the ground.

 Compost tumblers: three various types

 Now that you know the advantages and disadvantages of using a compost tumbler, among other types, it is time to familiarize yourself with the different compost tumblers to decide better which one works for you.